awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

-1. Follow the instructions for creating an Amazon S3 bucket in [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+1. Follow the instructions for creating an Amazon S3 bucket in [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service User Guide*\.

    The name of your Amazon S3 bucket must be DNS\-compliant\.
 Otherwise, ElastiCache can't access your backup file\.
 The rules for DNS compliance are:
    + Names must be at least 3 and no more than 63 characters long\.